SystemsApproach/tcpcc/tcp_ip.rst

    Multiple flows passing through a set of routers.

-Because multiple related packets flow through each router, it sometimes makes sense to maintain some state information for each flow, information that can be used to make resource allocation decisions about the packets that belong to the flow.
+Because multiple related packets flow through each router, it sometimes makes sense to maintain some state information for each flow, which can be used to make resource allocation decisions about the packets of that flow.
 This state is sometimes called *soft state*.
 The main difference between soft state and hard state is that soft state need not always be explicitly created and removed by signalling.
 Soft state represents a middle ground between a purely